Are you looking for effective home remedies for dogs with skin allergies? You’re at the right place.

-Before you can offer relief to your dogs itching, it is essential to understand the cause.
+Before offering relief to your dog’s itching, it is essential to understand the cause.

 Dog allergies are much more common than we realize.
-According to the American Kennel Club, skin allergies are the most common type of allergic reaction in dogs.
+According to the American Kennel Club, skin allergies are dogs’ most common type of allergic reaction.
 A minimum of 20% of dogs have allergies to pollen, food, shampoo, and anti-flea medication.

 What else could cause itching in dogs?
 These are the top culprits: